Purpleboxe/Weather-App/README.md

 ## Conclusion

-This app was a very simple one to make and it serves it's purpose.
+This app was a very simple one to make and it serves its purpose.